nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-A person can have any number of tags (including 0)
+You can put any number of tags (including 0) on a contact.
 </div>

 * `addc n/John Doe p/98765432 e/johnd@example.com l/01.10.2023 1000`